 Laminate flooring is made out of fiberboard, paper, and a protective coating.
 While the protective coating itself is water-resistant, the bulk of the flooring isn’t.
 If you spill water onto a laminate floor, it will penetrate the gaps between the planks and cause the fiberboard to swell.
 Fiberboard acts like a sponge, soaking up the water and expanding in size.
 This causes severe damage, and the only cure is to replace the damaged floor.
 However, it is possible to find laminate flooring with claims of being waterproof.
-This product uses a waterproof coating to protect the grooves and underlying fiberboard, but even though it is more water-resistant than standard laminate, we suggest you read some reviews before committing to buy.
+This product uses a waterproof coating to protect the grooves and underlying fiberboard.
+Still, even though it is more water-resistant than standard laminate, we suggest you read some reviews before committing to buy.
 For water resistance, laminate flooring scores 3 out of 10.

 PRICING & AVAILABILITY

-Since bamboo is so sustainable and readily available, bamboo flooring costs very much less than hardwood.
-With bamboo compared to hardwood, you get a significant price advantage while enjoying all the benefits of hardwood and more.
+Since bamboo grows so fast and is readily available, it costs much less than traditional wood floors in the same dimensions (wide planks and long lengths).
+Comparing bamboo flooring to hardwood, you get a significant price advantage while enjoying all the hardwood benefits and more.
 For pricing, we give it 9 out of 10.

 Laminate flooring is the budget option.
 Costing even less than bamboo, it’s a great solution for people on a tight budget.
 As one of the most affordable of all flooring options, laminate deserves your consideration.
 For pricing, we give it 10 out of 10.

 ORGANIC, NATURAL MATERIALS VS SYNTHETIC

 Bamboo flooring is an organic natural material; growing and using it improves the natural environment.
 Although some synthetic adhesive is used in its manufacturing, it is almost completely natural.
 In this category, we give it 10 out of 10.

 Laminate flooring does use natural materials.
 As we have said above, it can be up to 75% natural.
 But the remainder is a combination of various synthetic components such as formaldehyde derived coatings and various resins and fillers.
 It scores 7 out of 10 for organic natural vs. synthetic.